erfanxxx/text-passworder/README.md

 ```
 <br>

-- Then go to the folder and install
+- Then go to the folder and install required libraries

 ```
 cd text-passworder